5 Tips to be a successful international student in the UK

 As an international student, it does take a little while to comprehend the culture, language, people, the new way of life in general.
 However, the first month imperceptibly fades into the next and by the time you get a hang of the place, it is time for you to leave.

 Here are my 5 essential tips to settling into UK student life – from saving money to making new friends.

 Expect the unexpected, but more so often, expect it to rain.
 The weather in the UK can be so fickle, that you may have to carry an umbrella, a winter jacket and your sun shades all in one day.
 The best thing about the UK weather is that you can have a conversation with your new-found friend for hours and you would still not be bored.
 So, yes, come prepared with all your necessary gears.

-Believe me, on this, it does get boring after a while eating at KFCs and MCDs.
+- Believe me, on this, it does get boring after a while eating at KFCs and MCDs.
 You might also think of eating at a local restaurant but that option is not very sustainable.
 Cooking is an important life skill and one must especially learn to cook before starting university to save a fortune.
-When you buy ingredients, even if it is for a pizza, you will soon realise the amount of money you can save at university instead of ordering food or eating outside.
+When you buy ingredients, even if it is for a pizza, you will soon realize the amount of money you can save at university instead of ordering food or eating outside.
 If you have never cooked food properly before then perhaps looking for “cooking classes near me” and finding your nearest cooking class could help you get the basics and a little more to give you these vital life skills that you will need forever.

 Student unions host a variety of events and activities during the first month of the term to help international students adjust to their university life.
 University tour, city tour and fresher’s week to name a few.
 Make sure to register to your favourite society, you will find a society for just about everything and if you don’t you are free to create one.